 From coming up with amazing ideas to top quality writing, you know by now there is a great deal that goes into today’s necessities that make up great content marketing.

 So how can you make the entire process easier?

 You need tools that will help you generate ideas.
 You also need tools that will make the overall writing process easier.
 You probably even need tools to market the content for you.

-Well, here’s the good news about the internet and content marketing: there are many tools out there built just to help you as a content marketer, and I have a handy list for you.
+Well, here’s the good news about the internet and content marketing: there are so many useful tools for content writers out there built to help you, and, luckily for you, I have a handy list.